Substance Misuse Programme priorities

 • Expand the treatment provision for substance misuse and alcohol dependence and address any gaps in service provision.

-• Increase our investment in and focus on early intervention and prevention.
+• Effectively target our investment in and focus on early intervention and prevention.

 To support these priorities, we will:

-• Collate new data to better understand the current and future health and service needs of our population.
+• Collate new data and needs assessments to better understand the current and future health and service needs of our population.

 • Improve how we identify high-risk drinkers and offer support to them.